 Soap may be purchased both as a gift and a personal item, depending on the type of soap.
 If the vendor is selling novelty soap (soap in the shape of animals, toys or food), it would move into gift territory.
 If the soap is focused on a specific purpose (i.e. for dry skin, sensitive skin, etc.), it becomes more of a personal purchase.

-If your product is a gift, it opens up other options to offer and ideas on what you can sell.
+If your product is a gift, it opens up other options to offer and ideas on what you can sell at craft shows.

 If the soap vendor chose gift giving as a direction, it also helps them decide on things like product options (e.g. creating collections around different gift giving occasions), packaging (people buying items as a gift want the packaging and wrapping to look nice) and sales pitches (e.g. the benefits of giving one of their soaps as a gift as opposed to pitching based on the shopper’s skincare needs).